sensfrx-ai/sensfrx-android-sdk/README.md

 }
 ```

-Make sure to replace `3764534847133568:VGF9TR2qfOnGCEghl` with the Property Secret you obtained from the [Sensfrx Dashboard](https://sensfrx.ai).
+Make sure to replace `3764534847133568:VGF9TR2qfOnGCEghl` with the Property Secret you obtained from the [Sensfrx Dashboard](https://client.sensfrx.ai/).

 ---

 ## Event Tracking
-Sensfrx provides multiple event tracking mechanisms:
+Sensfrx provides multiple event-tracking mechanisms:

 ### Click Events